 - Some people who slice the ball aren’t gripping the driver hard enough, which again causes the clubface to fly open at impact.
 Granted, you don’t want to grip too hard, but strengthening your grip slightly will give you more control over your shots.

-- To hit the best drives, you should use either an interlocking or overlapping grip.
+- You should use an interlocking or overlapping grip to hit the best drives.
 If you use a ten-finger grip (also known as the baseball grip), the club can slip out of your hands, making it much more difficult to get the trajectory you’re looking for.

 Should I Hit My Driver Like My Irons?

 No, you shouldn’t hit your driver like your irons.
 Typically, you need to widen your stance when playing a drive, and the ball should be in line with the heel of your front foot.
-For irons, the ball should be played further back in the stance, and your lineup is usually narrower.
+The ball should be played further back in the stance for irons, and your lineup is usually narrower.

-We hear this a lot, as recreational golfers get frustrated at the fact that they’re hitting stunningly straight irons shots and wildly inaccurate drives.
+We hear this often as recreational golfers get frustrated that they’re hitting stunningly straight irons shots and wildly inaccurate drives.

 Another difference – as already mentioned – is that your drives require a sweeping motion to be successful on account of the extra length of the shaft.

-Hitting down on the ball and taking a divot, as is the case with irons, will result in a duffed shot 99% of the time.
+Hitting down on the ball and taking a divot, as with irons, will result in a duffed shot 99% of the time.

-Instead of simply trying to hit all of your shots the same, spend some time away from the course practicing your setup and making the required changes to the way you address the driver.
+Instead of trying to hit all of your shots the same, spend some time away from the course practicing your setup and making the required changes to how you address the driver.

 While it will take a while to see the changes you desire, it will be well worth it in the long run.